A "simple" anxiety test

-With two tachistoscopes we can perform the real research as described in the theory.
+With two tachistoscopes we can perform the research as described in the theory.
+We can choose for the cognition approach or the emotion approach.

 What do we need for such a test?